apriltuesday/gray-scott-bot/README.md

 ## To-Dos

-* fix image size issue
-* different initial conditions (square not good for every choice of f,k) ** nu, xi, pi, rho, and sigma won't work
-* tweet params at it, will reply with image (absence of param yields random choice) ** init based on user's profile pic?
+* tweet params at it, will reply with image (absence of param yields random choice)
+* init based on user's profile pic?